Visiting Copenhagen, Denmark

 Getting to Copenhagen

 Copenhagen is served by 1 airport(s).
-It's a popular entry point for travelers visiting Denmark.
+It is a popular entry point for travelers visiting Denmark.

 Getting Around